IBM-Blockchain-Archive/ibm-blockchain-issues/hfc_help/README.md

 	> npm install hfc@0.5.0
 	```

+1. Browse to `./node_modules/hfc` (this will be referred to as the "root" of the hfc module)

 1. Open `./test/unit/test-util.js` and look for what you are setting as the "key value store" ie `chain.setKeyValStore(hfc.newFileKeyValStore('/tmp/keyValStore'));`
 	1. Find your key value store locally and make sure the path to the folder exists
 		- (in windows default is) C:\tmp\keyValStore
 	1. Also delete anything in this `keyValStore` folder (you should empty this out anytime you connect to a new network or switch users)

 1. Get your certificate.
 Go [download](https://blockchain-certs.mybluemix.net/) the one for your network.
 Most everyone will want to download `us.blockchain.ibm.com.cert`.
 People using a "High Secuirty Network" should grab the `zone.blockchain.ibm.com.cert`.
-	- copy it to `./` (the root of hfc folder, where package.json exists)
+	- copy it to `./` (the root of hfc module, where package.json exists)
 	- **double check** that the cert has a blank new line at the end of the cert

 1. Open `./test/unit/test-util.js`